adam-kowalczuk/scheduler/README.md

 ## Getting Started

-Install dependencies with `npm install`.
+Clone this repository onto your local device and install dependencies with `npm install`.

 ## Running Webpack Development Server